leizongmin/js-xss/README.md

 ## Features

-* Specifies HTML tags and their attributes allowed with whitelist
+* Specify allowed HTML tags and their attributes with a whitelist
-* Handle any tags or attributes using custom function.
+* Handle any tags or attributes using a custom function

 ## Reference